cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 an emergency backup before proceeding with troubleshooting operations.
 This is described in the following section.

-It is not advisable, and **extremely risky**, to operate a database without keeping regular backups.
+It is **extremely risky** to operate a database without keeping regular backups.

 ## Emergency backup